College of Arts and Sciences Student of the Year Awards

 - How the nominee meets the award criteria

-- Complete contact information for the nominee, including telephone numbers and the email address, to facilitate SOTY committee contact with the nominee.
+- Complete contact information for the nominee, including telephone numbers and the nominee's eagle email address, to facilitate SoTY committee contact with the nominee.

 Student Portfolio Submission

-Candidates for the College of Arts & Sciences Student of the Year Awards prepare a portfolio containing materials which demonstrate their achievements.
+Candidates for the College of Arts & Sciences Student of the Year Awards prepare a portfolio containing materials that demonstrate their achievements.
 All portfolios must contain:

 - A statement (no more than 2 pages in length) from the student that supports his/her nomination.
 This statement demonstrates the achievements of the student in leadership, scholarship, and service.